 Providing services to the private sector

-To bring the private sector into line with obligations imposed on the public sector, businesses will become legally obliged to determine whether National Insurance Contributions and Income Tax should be deducted from any contractors engaged by them.
+To bring the private sector into line with obligations imposed on the public sector, businesses are legally obliged to determine whether National Insurance Contributions and Income Tax should be deducted from any contractors engaged by them.

-This means that from 6 April 2021, all medium and large-sized clients will be responsible for deciding the employment status of workers.
+Since 6 April 2021, all medium and large-sized clients are responsible for deciding the employment status of workers.